A question often asked is, “What is Ayurveda?”

-In Ayurveda, the rules remain constant: as the seasons change and different foods are harvested, we change the foods we eat in accordance.
+In Ayurveda, the rules remain constant: As the seasons change and different foods are harvested, we change the foods we eat in accordance.

-In winter, for example, squirrels eat nuts a good source of protein and fat.
+During the winter, for example, squirrels eat nuts as a good source of protein and fat.
 This is a perfect food to help combat the cold and dry weather in the winter months (vata season).
 Grains, which are harvested in the fall and cooked in the winter, are also a perfect winter food.
 Cooked grains provide a warm, heavy nutritional base that helps us adapt to the cold of winter.

 In Ayurveda, exercise is not only about losing weight, winning races, and staying healthy.
 Exercise provides a kind of physical stress that can be used to teach us how to deal with all kinds of stress (mental, emotional and social) with an internal sense of composure.

-From the research in my book, Body Mind and Sport, I have integrated a specific nasal breathing technique I call Darth Vader Breathing into a basic exercise routine.
-Darth Vader breathing (Ujjayi Pranayama, as it is called in Yoga and Ayurveda) allows a deep sense of calm to co-exist with the movement and intensity of exercise, making it an enjoyable experience rather than a workout.
+I published my first book back in the 90s, Body Mind, and Sport, and from the research in that book, I integrated a specific nasal breathing technique I call “Darth Vader Breathing” into a basic exercise routine.
+Darth Vader Breathing (Ujjayi Pranayama, as it is called in Yoga and Ayurveda) allows a deep sense of calm to co-exist with the movement and intensity of exercise, making it an enjoyable experience rather than a workout.

-Simply breathing deeply through your nose while walking fast for twenty minutes can teach you to handle stressful situations.
+Simply breathing deeply through your nose while walking fast for 20 minutes can teach you to handle stressful situations.
 (Here’s a tip: while walking fast, if you have to breathe through your mouth, you are walking too fast!)

 With 80% of all diseases linked to stress, learning how to take an experience of calm into dynamic activity is an integral part of Ayurveda.
 The ability to know exactly how much exercise is good for you and how much is harmful becomes more automatic as you learn to listen to your body.

-Nasal breathing during exercise provides numerous health benefits, including a natural experience of calm that we require for self-healing and growth.
+“As within, so without.”
+Ayurveda believes that healing starts from within.
 The idea of giving an herb to sedate you for insomnia, or a laxative to relieve constipation, is contrary to the Ayurvedic philosophy.

-When fully balanced, living a lifestyle in harmony with nature and one’s type, stilling the mind with techniques like yoga, breathing and meditation along with proper diet, exercise and herbal support, as needed, one can set the stage for optimal health and emotional growth.
+When fully balanced, living a lifestyle in harmony with nature and one’s type, stilling the mind with techniques like yoga, breathing and meditation along with proper diet, exercise, and herbal support, as needed, one can set the stage for optimal health and emotional growth.

 Ayurveda attributes 80% of all disease to imbalances of the digestive system and, therefore, much attention is given to its maintenance.